Global Public Health Leadership

 Learning and teaching

-You will be taught through eight distance-learning modules.
-And each module is introduced with a dedicated study skills refresher unit.
+You will learn through eight distance-learning modules.
+Each module is introduced with a dedicated study skills refresher unit.

 With high-quality online teaching technology, modules are engaging and interactive, motivating you to study at a pace suited to you.